mellowminx/godot-4-5-dev-5-audio-test/README.md

 Godot 4.5 dev5 exported HTML web game crashes in itch.io embed on mobile browser when using audio.
+"Compatibility" mode used in Godot 4.5 dev5.

 I created this simple demo game with buttons that play sounds.
 The buttons also get pressed automatically in order to keep playing sound.